ghazalkhalighinejad/ghazalkhalighinejad.github.io/index.md

 ## About Me

 I am a PhD candidate in the Department of Computer Science at Duke University, fortunate to be advised by [Prof. Bhuwan Dhingra](https://users.cs.duke.edu/~bdhingra/).
-My research centers on two primary areas:
-- algorithmic reasoning, particularly understanding language models' ability to learn and execute algorithms.
-- leveraging LLMs for science; a significant portion of my recent work involves extracting structured information from materials science literature.

 Previously, I was an undergrad at Sharif University of Technology, advised by Prof. [Vincent Jugé](http://igm.univ-mlv.fr/~juge/).

-My research focused on sorting algorithms.
+I am broadly interested in interpretability and reasoning in multimodal large language models.

 ## News
 - **Summer 2024**: IsoBench has been accepted to the [Conference on Language Modeling](https://colmweb.org/).